Obsidian at a Glance

 Emotional & Mental Well-being

-- ◆Its energy brings buried emotional wounds, suppressed traumas, and self-deceptive patterns into sharp focus, demanding that you look at them honestly.
+- ◆It brings buried emotional wounds, suppressed traumas, and the stories you tell yourself into sharp focus and makes you look at them honestly.

-- ◆Practitioners describe Obsidian as a stone that "cuts through" denial, rationalization, and emotional avoidance with surgical precision.
+- ◆Practitioners describe it as a stone that cuts through denial and emotional avoidance with precision.

-- ◆While this process can be emotionally intense, it leads to genuine, lasting healing rather than temporary comfort.
+- ◆The process can be emotionally intense, but it tends to produce genuine, lasting change rather than temporary relief.

-- ◆Obsidian is particularly effective for those who have been avoiding difficult emotions or who feel stuck in repetitive relationship or behavioral patterns.
+- ◆Obsidian is particularly useful if you have been avoiding difficult emotions or feel stuck in the same relationship or behavioral patterns repeating over and over.

-- ◆It provides the courage to face shadow aspects of the self and the support needed to integrate them with compassion.
+- ◆It gives you the push to face your shadow aspects and the support to integrate them.

-- ◆Many practitioners recommend pairing Obsidian with a gentler stone like Rose Quartz to provide emotional comfort alongside the truth-telling.
+- ◆Many practitioners suggest pairing Obsidian with something gentler like Rose Quartz, so you get the truth-telling and the comfort in the same session.

 Spiritual Properties

-In spiritual practice, Obsidian is revered as one of the premier stones for scrying, divination, and accessing the deeper layers of consciousness.
+In spiritual practice, Obsidian is one of the best stones for scrying, divination, and accessing deeper layers of consciousness.

-- ◆Ancient Mesoamerican priests used Obsidian mirrors as portals to communicate with the gods and the spirit world, a practice that continues in modern shamanic traditions.
+- ◆Ancient Mesoamerican priests used Obsidian mirrors as portals to communicate with the gods and the spirit world, and that practice continues in modern shamanic traditions.

-- ◆Obsidian's reflective surface serves as a literal and metaphorical mirror for the soul — gazing into it can reveal hidden truths, past-life memories, and messages from spirit guides.
+- ◆Gazing into it can surface hidden truths, past-life memories, and messages from spirit guides.

-- ◆It is also a powerful grounding stone that anchors spiritual experiences in the physical body, preventing the spaciness and disconnection that can occur during intense spiritual work.
+- ◆It is also a strong grounding stone that anchors spiritual experiences in the physical body, which prevents the spaciness and disconnection that sometimes happen during intense spiritual work.

-- ◆Obsidian is often used to seal the aura after energy healing sessions, creating a protective barrier against negative energy.
+- ◆Practitioners often use Obsidian to seal the aura after energy healing sessions, creating a protective barrier against negative energy.

 Physical Healing Traditions

-In traditional crystal healing, Obsidian is associated with the digestive system, the joints, and the circulation.
+In traditional crystal healing, Obsidian is associated with the digestive system, the joints, and circulation.

-- ◆Practitioners recommend placing Obsidian on areas of the body experiencing pain, tension, or blockages.
+- ◆Practitioners place it on areas of the body dealing with pain, tension, or blockages.

-- ◆Its grounding energy is believed to help with issues related to the lower body — legs, knees, and feet.
+- ◆Its grounding energy is linked to the lower body: legs, knees, and feet.

-- ◆Crystal healers also associate Obsidian with detoxification, suggesting it helps draw out physical toxins in a manner parallel to how it draws out emotional negativity.
+- ◆Crystal healers also connect Obsidian to detoxification, based on the idea that it draws out physical toxins the same way it draws out emotional negativity.

-- ◆Historically, Obsidian blades were used in actual surgery and were sharper than steel scalpels.
+- ◆Obsidian blades were used in actual surgery and are sharper than steel scalpels.

 Note: These properties are based on metaphysical traditions and are not a substitute for medical advice.